 Getting These Therapies Off-Protocol

-drugs, you may be able to get it off-protocol whether or not the treatment is standard and whether or not it involves off-label use.
+If a treatment being tested in a clinical trial involves only approved drugs, you may be able to get it off-protocol whether or not the treatment is standard and whether or not it involves off-label use.

 My Experience Trying to Get a Drug Off-Protocol